-Mini Breakfast Quiches are perfect for entertaining or a make ahead breakfast!
-These muffin tin quiches are made with bacon, potatoes, spinach and eggs and baked up in puff pastry for an elegant mini breakfast tart.
+Puff Pastry Egg Souffles are the perfect choice for entertaining or a make-ahead breakfast!
+These muffin tin quiches are made with bacon, potatoes, spinach, and eggs and baked up in puff pastry for an elegant mini breakfast tart that resembles Panera Bread’s Egg Souffles.

 These mini breakfast tarts are savory, filling, and elegant enough to entertain with.
 They are everything you crave in a good breakfast!